 This equipment combined with the workflow outlined above provides a very powerful tool for research in active faults and tectonics.
-Along with our Kyrgyz partners we are now able to conduct surveys of faults throughout the country with a cost effective, highly portable, and efficient UAS system.
+Along with our Kyrgyz partners we are now able to conduct surveys of faults throughout the country with a cost we conducted in summer 2021 we produced by approximately 420 Gb of photos alone, which will roughly double in file size when the SfM processing is finished.

+This article first appeared on the "Earthquakes in Central Asia" website effective, highly portable, and efficient UAS system.
 The data we collect provide a never-before-seen picture of the effects that earthquakes have on the landscape.